Litecoin Price Prediction: LTC/USD Bullish Amidst Strong Selling Pressure

 Following a strong continued uptrend, cryptocurrency markets are also bound to decline.
 Besides, traders could be hitting their targets and closing trades which is eventually causing the Knock-On Effect.
 This is a situation where selling pressure heightens in a market after closing a trade.
 The selling pressure scares other traders into a panic, makes them sell off their digital assets and move to other markets.

-Litecoin price is at the center of increasing selling pressure and more of it could pull the coin down $161.
-If this happens, a likelihood exists of Litecoin (LTC) dropping by 35% and below $102.
+Litecoin price is at the center of increasing selling pressure and more of it could pull the coin down to $161.
+If this happens, there is a likelihood of Litecoin (LTC) dropping by 35% and below $102.

 Meanwhile, Litecoin is currently trading at $182.14.
 The coin has just marked its daily high at $184 after consolidating gains from a daily low of $178.38.
 Litecoin opened the daily chart at $171.92 and 6.03% net change.
 The 5-day chart is also important to note given we are only at the beginning of the month.
 It opened the 5-day chart at $175.35 and attained a monthly high of $195.36 on 3rd March.
 But Litecoin’s price rally is quite interesting.
 Here is why:

 The coin was only $43 at the beginning of September.
 Just like Bitcoin, the digital asset maintained a consistent uptrend that saw it rally to its 2021 high of $236.
 It attained this high somewhere around mid-February.
-The digital asset attempted to maintain the $236 – $210 price range only shed over half its value.
+The digital asset attempted to maintain the $236 – $210 price range but ended up shedding over half its value.
 Litecoin hit $164.93 approaching the start of March.
 Sadly, the coin has not yet shown any signs of a rebound.

 Bulls are worried Litecoin might drop below the $180 support level.
 January’s high of $177.48 shows the technicals rejected any bullish patterns to touch the $180.
 And it took some level of bullish pressure to dominate and push the price above this support and hit $236.
 Unfortunately, sellers are dominating the market.
 Hence there is less hope of driving the price past the $210 support